back

 Is Early Retirement Less Attainable Than It Used To Be?

 Before America fully recovered from the Great Recession of 2007-2009, the country was hit with the enormous economic blow of the COVID-19 pandemic.
-Understandably so, many Americans are more unsure than ever before as to when they will be able to retire.
+Understandably so, many Americans are more unsure than ever before as to when they will be able to retire and when they should start planning.

 The outlook might feel grim for those who were negatively impacted by the financial fallout of the pandemic and the recession before it.
 Yet, that does not mean that people have given up on their hopes.